Carreau/phd-dissertation/parts/part4.rst

 forms an homogeneous micrometer sized actin shell.
-In the observation plane, the liposome is a bright ring of given thickness (we will refer to this as the `expected signal`) , on top of this image is the experimental noise where the principal noise sources are indentified to be the presence of fluorescent actin monomers in the buffer solution and electronic noise from the CCD camera.
+In the observation plane, the liposome is a bright ring of given thickness (we will refer to this as the `expected signal`) , on top of this image is the experimental noise where the principal noise sources are identified to be the presence of fluorescent actin monomers in the buffer solution and electronic noise from the CCD camera.
 Eventually, the noise in the outside buffer due to monomeric actin can be higher than inside which is free of actin.